-Keep a running total of your principal payments.
-Pay attention to the prices of other houses in your neighborhood.
-You've been paying mostly interest if your loan closed fewer than 5 years ago, so your principal most likely hasn't been reduced by much.
+Keep track of each principal payment.
+You'll want to keep track of the prices of the houses that are selling in your neighborhood.
+You are paying mostly interest if your mortgage closed fewer than 5 years ago, so your principal probably hasn't gone down much.

 Do you have a question?
 We can help.
 Simply fill out the form below and we'll contact you with the answer, with no obligation to you.
 We guarantee your privacy.